The new reference system N2000 (Baltic Sea Chart Datum 2000) will gradually be introduced in nautical charts and in fairways

 What is changing?
 And to what degree?

 In sea areas, the extent of changes will vary depending on the area.
 In practice, for example, the depth data of nautical charts will in some cases decrease by as much as 60–70 cm, since the land uplift will also be taken into account.
-The maximum authorised draught in channels may decrease 0–20 cm depending on the area and channel.
-For the inland waterways, the difference is smaller, since the N2000 value selected as the zero point for the nautical charts is almost the same as the zero points in the current NN reference system.
+The authorised draught in channels may decrease 0–20 cm depending on the area and channel.
+This change will not affect depth or channel data of inland waterways, since the N2000 value selected as the height of the reference level is almost the same as the height of the reference level in the current NN reference system.

 What should be taken into account?
 How does this change affect mariners and boaters?